maqa544/android-receipt-ocr/README.md

 # Receipt OCR Scanner App

 An Android app built to scan receipts using ML Kit's OCR capabilities.
-The goal of the project is to extract item names and prices from receipts.
+The main goal is to extract data from the receipt such as product names and their prices.

 ## Done so far

-- Getting image, Showing recognized text, showing processed text from a receipt
+- Getting image, Recognizing text, showing processed text from a receipt
-- Rotating image/text lines and organizing text elements similar to a receipt.
+- Rotating image/text lines and organizing text elements similar to a receipt
-- Getting Receipt Items and Total Cost from organized receipt text using Regex pattern
+- Getting Receipt Items and Total Cost from organized receipt text

 ## Goals